Hidden Gems in Epcot Future World

-Check the entertainment schedule for some of the street performers, both in the World Showcase (where you can find Off Kilter, British Invasion, World Showcase Players, Dragon Legend Acrobats among others) and in Future World (where you will find the Jammitors among others).
+Check the entertainment schedule for some of the street performers, both in the World Showcase (where you can find World Showcase Players and Jeweled Dragon Acrobats among others) and in Future World (where you will find the Jammitors among others).

-Several opportunities for water play here, check out the “Cool Wash” area just west of Test Track, the leap fountain is located outside of Honey I Shrunk the Audience, watch the water leap from pad to pad, there’s also two play fountains, one located on the main walkway from Future World to the World Showcase, and one over near the walkway to Mission Space (if you think your kids might be playing in these I recommend packing a change of clothes).
-Also outside the Imagination pavilion is a water fall (water up?) where the water is actually flowing up rather than down.
-Don’t forget to spend some time watching the big fountain in the middle of Future World, it is officially called Fountain of the Nations, but referred to by many as the Dancing Fountain.
-Make sure and check it out during the day and at night for a light altering performance.
+Several opportunities for water play, check out the “Cool Wash” area just west of Test Track.
+There’s also two play fountains, one located on the main walkway from Future World to the World Showcase, and one over near the walkway to Mission Space (if you think your kids might be playing in these I recommend packing a change of clothes).

 Looking for a cool free beverage?
 Something a little different than you what you are used to?
 Stop in at Club Cool, located on the west side of the main fountain in the middle of Future World, be sure to try Beverly or other Coke products from around the world.